-The details for each Worker GES template have been converted into Chesar files.
+The details for each Worker GES template have been converted into Chesar files (use maps).
 These files can be imported into Chesar for further processing based on the actual substance vapour pressure and DNEL values and subsequent auto-transfer into the substance CSR.

 - Chesar format ‘Use Map’ – GES Titles have been grouped into a so-called Chesar ‘Use Map’ according to the Vapour Pressure and DNEL bands.
 Each ‘Use Map’ can be imported in one go and any GES titles not required can be readily deleted.